AzazKamaz/DevExpLearn/README.md

 ## Correction #9
 - There are so many messages that they are loading endless:
   - Modify messages loading to blocks mode (on scrolling)

+## Correction #10
+- There are travelling users, our app is not adopted for mobile:
+  - Adopt chatting app for mobile browsers
+  - Mobile and desktop should be running on the same page